Onyx

-Onyx primarily refers to the parallel banded variety of chalcedony, a silicate mineral.
-Agate and onyx are both varieties of layered chalcedony that differ only in the form of the bands: agate has curved bands and onyx has parallel bands.
-The colors of its bands range from black to almost every color.
-Commonly, specimens of onyx contain bands of black and/or white.
-Onyx, as a descriptive term, has also been applied to parallel banded varieties of alabaster, marble, calcite, obsidian and opal, and misleadingly to materials with contorted banding, such as "Cave Onyx" and "Mexican Onyx".
+Onyx is a typically black-and-white banded variety of agate, a silicate mineral.
+The bands can also be monochromatic with alternating light and dark bands.
+Sardonyx is a variety with red to brown bands alternated with black or white bands.
+The name "onyx" is also frequently used for level-banded (parallel-banded) agates, but in proper usage it refers to color pattern not band structure.
+Onyx, as a descriptive term, has also been incorrectly applied to parallel-banded varieties of alabaster, marble, calcite, obsidian, and opal, and misleadingly to materials with contorted banding, such as "cave onyx" and "Mexican onyx".